 Example – Breaking Line of Sight

 Running and hiding behind an even bigger rock than the previous example.
 If you run out of the enemy’s vision and hiding behind a building.
 Even simply closing the door!
 These are all examples of breaking line of sight.
 If the enemy cannot see you they cannot target you.

 An important thing to keep track of as the DM is the size of each PC and creature.
 What might constitute half cover for a medium creature could very well be three-quarters cover for a small creature.
-Conversely, if a large creature is standing between a ranged attack and its target it may constitute for more than half cover.
+Conversely, if a large creature is standing between a ranged attack and its target it may constitute more than half cover.
 A huge creature may provide total cover for medium or smaller creatures or PCs.

 The DM and the players can benefit from this kind of strategic thinking.
 Combat formations made by both sides of the table are completely changed when using cover.
 Having an ogre shield a group of small minions is a much more interesting combat encounter than a plain ogre and 5 goblins.
 The Sorcerer can use Enlarge/Reduce to their advantage to change their Barbarian into a large wall of cover.
 The possibilities are endless!

 I’ve found the cover rules to be pretty integral in balancing reach weapons and ranged attacks.
-Without using these rules reach weapons have a fairly significant advantage granting the character basically 5 extra feet of movement and attack of opportunity range.
+Without using these rules reach weapons have a fairly significant advantage granting the character 5 extra feet of movement and attack of opportunity range.
 Ranged attacks always have the advantage of being safe attacks.
 Not having to endanger yourself by entering melee range is an enormous bonus.

 Giving the target of these types of attacks additional AC presents an inherent risk in using these play styles.
 Having these types of mechanical checks and balances are essential for D&D to work as a whole.

 If you aren’t using the cover rules already, I encourage you to try them out.
 If you are, try to incorporate them in more creative ways.
 Encourage your players’ creativity for coming up with new and interesting ways to gain the types of cover.